SAA-SDT/eas-schematrons/README.md

 This is the official repository for the Schematron files managed by TS-EAS.
 The Schematron that are managed in this repository specify additional tests that should be performed on documents associated with TS-EAS schemas, such as EAC-CPF 2.0, to ensure consistent encoding practices.

 The tests included in the output files of this repository (e.g. eac.sch) should be considered as a required extension of the base schema (e.g. eac.rng).
-For guidance how to associate both the Schematron and base schema files, see (link to BPG).
+For guidance how to associate both the Schematron and base schema files, see [https://github.com/SAA-SDT/TS-EAS-subteam-notes/wiki/Schematron].

 Implementers might also choose to add additional tests, depending on their own local or consortium requirements.
 For guidance on how to do this, see [https://github.com/SAA-SDT/TS-EAS-subteam-notes/wiki/Schematron].